openseg-group/openseg.pytorch/README.md

 ## News

+- 2022/08/06 [HDETR](https://github.com/HDETR) is a general and effective scheme to improve DETRs for various fundamental vision tasks.

 - 2022/03/09 [MLSeg](https://github.com/openseg-group/MLSeg) is a more effective formulation of general segmentation problem and improves various SOTA segmentation methods across multiple benchmarks.

 - 2021/09/14 [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) has supported our ISANet and refer to [ISANet](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/isanet) for more details.